Amazon DynamoDB Service Level Agreement

 DynamoDB SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of DynamoDB, or any other DynamoDB performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of DynamoDB; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the best practices described in the DynamoDB User Guide on the AWS Site; (iv) that result in additional recovery time due to insufficient read capacity units (RCUs) and write capacity units (WCUs) provisioned for your database workload; (v) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (vi) arising from our suspension and termination of your right to use DynamoDB in accordance with the Agreement (collectively, the "DynamoDB SLA Exclusions").
+The Service Commitment does not apply to any unavailability, suspension or termination of DynamoDB, or any other DynamoDB performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of DynamoDB; (ii) that result from any voluntary actions or inactions from you; (iii) that result from you not following the best practices described in the DynamoDB Developer Guide on the AWS Site; (iv) that result in additional recovery time due to insufficient read capacity units (RCUs) and write capacity units (WCUs) provisioned for your database workload; (v) that result from your equipment, software or other technology; or (vi) arising from our suspension or termination of your right to use DynamoDB in accordance with the Agreement (collectively, the "DynamoDB SLA Exclusions").

 - "Availability" is calculated for each 5-minute interval as the percentage of Requests processed by DynamoDB that do not fail with Errors.
 If you did not make any Requests in a given 5-minute interval, that interval is assumed to be 100% available.